High Hot Feet

 THE HAPPY FEET ROUTINE

 At the end of the day take off your shells and knock or wipe out any snow or ice inside.
 Don’t leave the shell outside in the snow, put them under your head and use them as a pillow, or stow them inside your rucksack.
-This is done to try and stop them getting super cooled, resulting in them super cooling your inner the following morning.
+This is done to try and stop them from getting supercooled, resulting in them supercooling your inner the following morning.
 If the laces are icy then try removing them with your teeth (WD-40 can work well on laces).

 Before you go to sleep take your damp socks and lay them flat next to your skin (grim but worth it).
 I usually lay the socks across my stomach, chest or thighs.
 Another option is to wear them on your hands and stick your hands next to your skin or in your pockets.
 In the morning these socks should be dry and they are put in the zip lock bag and put away for the coming night.
 Your inner boots and socks should all be warm and ready for action now and all you need to do is tighten up your shells.
 If using the stove it might be worth holding both the inner and outer over the flame (don’t set fire to your boots for God’s sake), in order to remove any chill and start the day off with hot boots.